 Excitement and energy can help boost self-confidence.
 If you then achieve something powerful with the thing you’ve been procrastinating on, your self-confidence will grow further.

 Overcoming fear will take commitment and a lot of courage.

-The intentional actions I’ve laid out in this article can help you overcome that fear and boost self-confidence.
+The 13 powerful ways to boost self-confidence I’ve laid out in this article can help you overcome that fear and boost self-esteem.